thomasWeise/aitoa/book/metaheuristics/common/README.md

 5. represent a termination criterion based on the above information (e.g., maximum FEs, maximum runtime, reaching a goal objective value), and
 7. log the improvements that the algorithm makes to a text file, so that we can use them to make tables and draw diagrams.

-Along with the interface class `IBlackBoxProcess`, we also provide a builder for instantiation.
+Along with the interface class `IBlackBoxProcess`, we also provide a builder for instantiating it.
 The actual implementation behind this interface does not matter here.
 It is clear what it does, and the actual code is simple and not contributing to the understand of the algorithms or processes.
 Thus, you do not need to bother with it, just the assumption that an object implementing `IBlackBoxProcess` has the abilities listed above shall suffice here.